ant-design/ant-design-mini/src/ConfigProvider/index.en.md

 can pass `ConfigProvider` component to globally configure Antd-Mini components, including:

 - Setting the theme globally,[CSS Variables](https://developer.mozilla.org/zh-CN/docs/Web/CSS/Using_CSS_custom_properties) To organize styles, by overwriting these CSS variables, you can customize the theme, dynamically switch the theme and other effects;
-- Global setting internationalization, multi-language support by setting Locales;
+- Global settings internationalization, through the setting of Locales to achieve multi-language support;

-## Code example
+## Code Sample

 ### Theme customization